grantila/already/README.md

 ## filter

-The `filter` helper can operate on promises of arrays, and will do the same as waiting for all promises in the array and then applying `array.filter( )` on the result.
+The `filter` helper can operate on arrays of promises, and will do the same as waiting for all promises in the array and then applying `array.filter( )` on the result.
 If the filter callback returns a promise, it will be awaited (and expected to eventually become a `boolean`).
 This eventual value will determine whether to include the value or not in the resulting array.

 ```ts
 import { filter } from 'already'